TimyVillarmia/TimyVillarmia/README.md

    Hey there!
 Let's connect :)

    Hello!
-I am a computer science student with a passion for software engineering, game development, human-computer interaction, and all things tech.
+I am a computer science student with a passion for software engineering, theoretical computer science, human-computer interaction, and all things tech.
 My love for technology started from the very first time I used a computer.
 It was love at first sight.
 Now, years later, I am still just as passionate about technology as I was that first day.

 If you're interested in connecting with me about job opportunities or internships, I would love to hear from you.
 The easiest way to get in touch with me is through LinkedIn or Timyvillarmia@gmail.com.